CWTSLeiden/networkanalysis/README.md

 5	0.86909795736146	-0.04005116424030402
 ```

-The first column in `layout.txt` indicates a node, and the second and third column indicate the x and y coordinates of the node.
+The first column in the file `layout.txt` represents a node, and the second and third column represent the x and y coordinates of the node.

 In the above example, the edges in the file `network.txt` have not been sorted.
 To provide a sorted edge list as input, include the edges in both directions and use the option ``--sorted-edge-list``.